“I’ve got a really great story for you to write.”

 Depending on the project and division of the work, there are plenty of ways to approach producing work product.
 Writers have their own writing process.
 Talk this out and find what works best for both.

 Under US Copyright law, the default copyright ownership for contributors to a joint work is co-ownership of the copyright, unless otherwise agreed upon by the contributors.
 That means, each collaborator can independently, without the consent or knowledge of the other contributor, license or assign away their rights in the work to others.
-Again, and I underscore this, unless otherwise agreed upon by the contributors.
+Again, I want to emphasize this: unless otherwise agreed upon by the contributors.
 So it is important that the collaboration agreement define ownership rights in the copyright.
 Will only one contributor own the copyright?
 Will each own it jointly?
 Or will each only own the copyright to their separate contributions to the joint work?

 How will creative decisions be made during the project?
 Who can authorize revisions?
 Who has final approval over the material when submitted to a publisher?
 These are just a few of the questions you and your co-contributor should explore.